Kismet (1944 film): Plot

 Then Hafiz is arrested for theft of those fancy clothes and is brought before the amused Vizier.
 He is sentenced to have his hands cut off, but before the sentence can be carried out, a messenger ominously summons the Vizier to appear before the Caliph.
 To ensure his obedience, the Vizier's palace is surrounded by the Caliph's soldiers.
-Hafiz bargains with the Vizier for his hands and life, and for his daughter, Marsinah, to become the new Queen of the Harem and the wife of the Grand Vizier.
+Hafiz bargains with the Vizier for his hands and life, and for his daughter to become the new Queen of the Harem and the wife of the Grand Vizier.
 This bargain is to be sealed, with Hafiz offering to kill the Caliph by using his magic and shows the Grand Vizier his trick of drawing a knife from handkerchiefs and throws it, expertly, to its mark.

-Hafiz, with help of the Grand Vizier's office, is arranged to meet with the Caliph at a public open air audience.
-The plan is suspected when the Caliph is told by his officers about the source of the petition.
-This is further complicated when the Caliph's officials at the last moment notify him that Hafiz is the man he has been searching for all along to ask for Marsinah's hand in marriage.
-Hafiz, unaware that the Caliph is the very same young man whom he showed his knife trick and is the man that his daughter is in love with, wangle's his way closer to the Caliph so that he can do the trick and assassinate the Caliph.
-The Caliph, knowing full well what to expect, leans out of the way of the thrown knife.
-In the confusion, the Vizier escapes and orders that Marsinah to be killed.
-Hafiz, knowing all too well what his failure means, rushes to Marsinah to save her.
-In the harem, Hafiz and the Grand Vizier fight it out, with the Grand Vizier being killed.
-At this point the palace guards arrive and arrest Hafiz.
+Hafiz, with help of the Grand Vizier's office, arranges to meet with the Caliph at a public open air audience.
+The plan is suspected when the Caliph's officers tell him about the source of the petition.
+This is further complicated when they notify him at the last moment n that Hafiz is the man he has been searching for to ask for Marsinah's hand in marriage.
+Hafiz, unaware that the Caliph is the man to whom he showed his knife trick and whom his daughter is in love with, wangles his way closer to the Caliph so that he can do the trick and assassinate the Caliph.
+Knowing what to expect, the Caliph leans out of the way of the thrown knife.
+In the confusion, the Vizier escapes and orders that Marsinah be killed.
+Hafiz, realzing what his failure means, rushes to Marsinah to save her.
+In the harem, Hafiz and the Vizier fight it out.
+After Hafiz kills the Vizier, the palace guards arrive and arrest Hafiz.

-As punishment, the Caliph makes Hafiz a Prince of the desolate and barren region of Hassir.
-Hafiz, now truly the Prince of Hassir, is ordered out of Baghdad by sunset that evening or else.
-Prince Hassir agrees and asks only that the Caliph, when he seeks his daughter as his wife, tear down the walls of his home, thus fulfilling the dreams that he always told his daughter of her kismet.
+As punishment, the Caliph makes Hafiz a Prince of the desolate and barren region of Hassir and orders him out of Baghdad by sunset.
+Prince Hassir agrees and asks that the Caliph, when he seeks his daughter to become his wife, tear down the walls of Hafiz's home, fulfilling the dreams that he told his daughter about.

-The Caliph orders his men to tear down the walls of Hafiz's house, and rides in on his white horse; Marsinah with Jamilla by her side, is told that the man she recognizes as the gardener's son is really the Caliph, and the lovers are united.
-Though Hafiz, now the Prince of Hassir, is exiled from Baghdad for life, he sees his beloved daughter will be wedded to the Caliph, and with Jamilla by his side, they leave Baghdad for Hassir, together, thus fulfilling his kismet too.
+The Caliph orders his men to tear down the walls and arrives on his white horse.
+Marsinah is told that the man she recognizes as the gardener's son is really the Caliph, and the lovers are united.
+Though Hafiz, now the Prince of Hassir, is exiled from Baghdad for life, he sees that his beloved daughter will be wedded to the Caliph and, with Jamilla by his side, they leave Baghdad for Hassir together, thus fulfilling his kismet too.